insurance car insurance

 Generally, car insurance tends to be more expensive for residents that live in cities compared to those in suburban or rural areas.
 Because cities are more congested, there is a higher chance of getting in an accident or having your car stolen.
 To stay profitable, insurance companies often charge drivers in these areas higher rates.

-Drivers in Kansas City have the highest average premiums for full coverage in the state at $2,091 per year, higher than the state average of $1,540.
+Drivers in Kansas City have some of the the highest average premiums for full coverage in the state at $174 per month.
 According to NeighborhoodScout, Kansas City has a crime rating of 14, meaning that 86% of cities in the U.S. are safer.

 KS's minimum car insurance requirements